emile22/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

 The table below groups requirements from [rf988bis-green] draft Open Issues.

-TODO: this table has to be reviewed as it overlaps with the sections above related to rfc6988
+TODO: this table has to be reviewed as it part of it overlaps with the sections above related to rfc6988

 |id|category|requirements|note|Priority|
 |:----|:----|:----|:----|:----|